Blue Mountains

 Sydney’s drinking water catchment is 16,000 square kilometres – about half the size of Belgium.

-Water quality monitoring across the catchment follows a targeted, risk-based approach to help ensure the treated water supplied for consumption meets the Australian Drinking Water Guidelines.
+Water quality monitoring across the catchment follows a targeted, risk-based approach to help ensure the treated water supplied for consumption meets the existing Australian Drinking Water Guidelines.
 Consistent with the government regulatory frameworks, the approach is based on expert advice from NSW Health and other authorities such as the Environment Protection Authority.

 Get in touch